ziran-liu/ziran-liu.github.io/_pages/about.md

 My training background is, Ph.D. in OR, specialized in probability theory (New York University, United States); M.S. in mathematical sciences, specialized in probability theory (New York University, United States); M.S. in mathematical sciences, specialized in differential geometry-global analysis on manifold (Nankai University, China); B.S. in pure mathematics (Nankai University, China).

-If you share my research interests in probability theory, differential geometry methods, and their applications, you can reach out to me.
+If you have similar research interests/motivation including but not limitied to probability theory, differential geometry methods, and their applications, you can reach out to me.
 For any questions or comments, you may drop a message to zliu@stern.nyu.edu or zl1011@stern.nyu.edu.